vacancy/NaiveCompGraph/README.md

 # NaiveCompGraph
 Naive Computation Graph.

+This project is the school project Computation Graph of the course Object-Oriented Programming at Tsinghua University.

 ## Implemented Features
-- (Bonus 3) Tensor (Max Dimension = 15).
+- Tensor (Max Dimension = 15).
 - Basic tensor operations: unary arithmetic, binary arithmatic, matrix multiplication, reshaping and broadcasting, slicing, indexing, reducing (min, max, sum, mean).
 - Reshaping, broadcasting and slicing are implemtented using the stride trick.
 No actual data copy needed.
 Tensor are made contiguous only when necessary.
 - Most operations supports non-contiguous input (e.g., except matmul, for performance perpose).
 Many operations (e.g., arithmatic operations) are optimized when the input view is contiguous.
 - Complete (and dynamic) data type support.
 - Computation graph.
-- (Bonus 4) Session for storing shared tensors (i.e., variables in Tensorflow or Parameters/Buffers in PyTorch).
+- Session for storing shared tensors (i.e., variables in Tensorflow or Parameters/Buffers in PyTorch).
-- (Bonus 1) Assign Op for updating variables.
+- Assign Op for updating variables.
-- (Bonus 2) Gradient for all operations are implemented.
+- Gradient for all operations are implemented.
 - Second-order gradient is supported.
 - Graph operations allow dynamic shapes.
 E.g., `G::reshape(x, G::shape_cat({x.shape(0), -1}))`.
 Note that `x.shape(0)` returns a graph tensor (an int64-typed scalar).
-- (Bonus 6) Complete MNIST example.
+- Complete MNIST example.

 ## MNIST Example
 构建了一个两层的神经网络：